-The Surprising Truth About Split Infinitives - The Write Practice
+Split Infinitive Examples: The Surprising Truth

 Why shouldn’t you split infinitives?

 There’s a long-standing, often-repeated rule in English that thou shalt not split infinitives.
-It’s generally taught in schools and many grammar nazis uphold it with unswerving fervor.
+It’s generally taught in schools and many grammarians uphold it with unswerving fervor.

 It’s a pretty archaic rule.
 Most scholars trace it back to the early 19th century, when modern English grammar was still being invented.
 Some guy named Henry Alford (who wrote the book The King’s English) decided that since you can’t split infinitives in Latin, you shouldn’t be splitting infinitives in English.